bdi-lab/HyNT/README.md

 We used NVIDIA RTX A6000 and NVIDIA GeForce RTX 3090 for all our experiments.

-We provide checkpoints for link prediction results, relation prediction results, and numeric value prediction results on HN-WK, HN-YG, HN-FB, and HN-FB-S. Checkpoints for link prediction results on WD50K and WikiPeople^{--} are also provided.
+We provide the checkpoints we used to produce the link prediction results, relation prediction results, and numeric value prediction results on HN-WK, HN-YG, HN-FB, and HN-FB-S. The checkpoints we used to produce the link prediction results on WD50K and WikiPeople<sup>$\mathbf{-}$</sup> are also provided.

-You can download the checkpoints in https://drive.google.com/file/d/1EUg7n5vsfnrT-R0B6851y7RJvjeWYTyo/view?usp=sharing
+You can download the checkpoints in https://drive.google.com/file/d/1EUg7n5vsfnrT-R0B6851y7RJvjeWYTyo/view?usp=sharing.

 For usage, place the unzipped checkpoint folder in the same directory with the codes.

-The commands we used to get the results in our paper using the provided checkpoints:
+The commands to reproduce the results in our paper:

 ### HN-WK